Looking for the perfect towing vehicle for rig large or small? We’ve got some suggestions.

-Today’s lightweight popup campers also can expand your choice of tow vehicles considerably: For example, a Jayco Sport can sleep up to six yet still have an unloaded weight as low as 1,535 pounds.
+Today’s lightweight popup campers also can be pulled by cars, expanding your choice of tow vehicles considerably.
+For example, a Jayco Sport can sleep up to six yet still have an unloaded weight as low as 1,535 pounds.
 That’s low enough for crossovers, minivans, and even a car or two.
 Consider these vehicle options for lighter-weight campers:

 The 2017 Hyundai Santa Fe is a case in point, as this three-row crossover SUV has a towing capacity of 5,000 pounds.
 The Santa Fe’s added advantage comes from its driver-assistance technologies.
 With a standard rearview camera and available technologies such as adaptive cruise control, lane-departure warning, a multi-view camera system, and automatic emergency braking, the Santa Fe also has earned both a 5-Star Overall Safety Score from NHTSA and a Top Safety Pick+ recognition from the IIHS.